erikcameron/dogmatic-slumbers/README.md

 A context-free grammar, using the terminology given [here](https://www.cs.rochester.edu/~nelson/courses/csc_173/grammars/cfg.html), is composed of:
 - "Terminal symbols," those that should be reproduced in the output as is;
-- "Nonterminal symbols," which are expanded to terminal symbols, or other nonterminals, via
+- "nonterminal symbols," which are expanded to terminal symbols, or other nonterminals, via
-- "Productions," the rules that explain how those expansions work, and
+- "productions," the rules that explain how those expansions work, and
-- a "Start symbol", which is just whatever nonterminal symbol at which expansion begins.
+- a "start symbol", which is just whatever nonterminal symbol at which expansion begins.
 (Here this a "section," but you can begin expanding on any nonterminal symbol.)

 The start symbol is expanded.
 If the expansion contains any nonterminals, those too are expanded.